dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 - `graphql`, a function to execute auto-generated GraphQL API calls from the lambda server
 - `dql`, provides an API to execute DQL from the lambda server
+- `authHeader`, provides the JWT key and value of the auth header passed from the client

 The `addMultiParentGraphQLResolvers` can be represented with the following TypeScript types: